Morocco survivors seek aid as earthquake toll passes 2,100

 The team eventually recovered only bodies.

+The quake's epicentre was 72 km southwest of Marrakech, a city beloved by Moroccans and foreign tourists for its medieval mosques, palaces and seminaries richly adorned with vivid mosaic tiling amid a labyrinth of rose-hued alleyways.

-The government said on Saturday it was taking urgent measures to address the disaster including reinforcing search and rescue teams, providing drinking water and distributing food, tents and blankets.
+The government said on Sunday it has set up a fund for those affected by the earthquake.
+The government has also said it is reinforcing search-and-rescue teams, providing drinking water and distributing food, tents and blankets.
+The World Health Organization said more than 300,000 people have been affected by the disaster.

 FOREIGN AID

-Other countries offering assistance include Turkey, where earthquakes in February killed more than 50,000 people.
+Other countries offering assistance included Turkey, where earthquakes in February killed more than 50,000 people.
 By Sunday, the Turkish team had not yet departed.

-Spain, however, said it had on Sunday received a formal request from Morocco for assistance and a team including 56 officers and four sniffer dogs had arrived in the country.
-Qatar also said its search and rescue team had departed for Morocco.

-The United States dispatched a small team of disaster experts to Morocco to assess the situation.
-A U.S. official said they arrived on the ground on Sunday.

-"The next 2-3 days will be critical for finding people trapped under the rubble," Caroline Holt, global director of operations for the International Federation of Red Cross and Red Crescent Societies (IFRC), told Reuters.
+"The next two to three days will be critical for finding people trapped under the rubble," Ms Caroline Holt, global director of operations for the International Federation of Red Cross and Red Crescent Societies (IFRC), told Reuters.

 Pope Francis offered prayers and solidarity for the victims.